Top 10 party Games

 • 5 minutes before the wings are done, melt the butter in a small saucepan or pot over medium heat.

 • Immediately after the butter has melted, add the garlic and parsley and cook for 1 minute, stirring continuously.
 Be careful not to burn or brown the garlic.
-Pour the sauce in a large, clean bowl; add the cheese; and stir to combine.

 • Add the wings to the sauce and toss until well-coated.

-• Serve immediately warm.
+• Serve immediately while still warm.

 Tips & Notes: